kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 [mergeMap](https://github.com/kubernetes/kubernetes/blob/dadecb2c8932fd28de9dfb94edbc7bdac7d0d28f/staging/src/k8s.io/apimachinery/pkg/util/strategicpatch/patch.go#L1280) call that does the actual merge of the patch into the original.

+`mergeMap` goest field-by-field through the existing object, checking to see if data should be merged in from the patch.
+Currently, if there are any extra/unknown fields in patch, they will never be encountered and will just be ignored.

-mergeMap takes a mergeOptions argument that we can update to have some configuration for strict validation.
-Within mergeMap, we can add a branch of code to fail with an error if mergeOptions specify strict validation and we encounter fields on the patch that do not exist on the original.
+`mergeMap` takes a mergeOptions argument that we can update to have some configuration for strict validation.
+Within `mergeMap`, we can track the fields of the patch as they are meged in the existing object.
+After all fields that can be merged from the patch are, we will know that any fields on the patch that were not merged are unknown fields and can error out.

 #### Apply Patch